NinjaWeedle/CSRacing/README.txt

 demonstrate true mastery of your car in Car Specific races, just make some quick cash in Regulation races, or, once you've completed all the other modes, experience the freedom of Custom Spec races.
 The game's shell compatible, too.
 Can you conquer the drag strip?

-Github: https://github.com/NinjaWeedle/CSRacing - If there's a new version of CSRacing, you'll find it here first.
+Github: https://github.com/NinjaWeedle/CSRacing/tree/CE - If there's a new version of CSRacing Deluxe, you'll find it here first.
 Cemetech topic: https://www.cemetech.net/forum/viewtopic.php?t=17903 - Check out this forum topic for the latest updates on CSRacing!
 _________________________________________________________
 Table of contents: